Homebush Mission Hall: Description

 The Homebush Mission Hall is a single-storey building of timber and corrugated iron, located a few kilometres to the east of the village of Homebush, about 20 km south of Mackay.
 It is situated on the western fringe of a small cluster of cottages and surrounded by canefields.
 Triangular in shape, the site fronts the Homebush-Eton Road along its northern boundary, and has a cane tram line running parallel to its diagonal boundary to the south-east.

 The hall is nestled towards the rear corner of the site, and faces north-east.
 The site is flat and grassed, with a scattering of mature eucalypts and new plantings, and marked by a fence of bush timber posts.

 The building is a simple rectangular form (about 9.3 × 6.1 m), with a projecting entry porch.
 The gabled roof is corrugated iron, with a lean-to roof over the porch.
 The walls to the body of the hall are also clad in corrugated iron, and punctuated by four tall, narrow windows to each side.
 These four-pane windows are horizontally pivoting, and retain some of their early hardware.
 Centred within the gable at each end is a panel of timber louvres to vent the roof space.

 The hall is low-set, with timber stumps to the perimeter, and steel posts to the remainder.
 There are timber steps to the porch and the rear door.
 The entry porch is open, and clad in weatherboards and timber lattice.
 In the wall sheeting behind the porch is a V-shaped cut, being evidence an earlier porch had a gabled form.

 There are also two windows, matching those of the sides, to the front wall, one each side of the double entry doors.
 The interior is a single room, with the timber wall and roof framing exposed.
 The floor is of narrow (about 50 mm) hardwood boards.
 The rear door is boarded and braced, and retains some original hardware.
 To the far end is a raised timber platform, used as the sanctuary for the church services.

 Beside the building is a corrugated steel water tank and timber stand.
-Also on the site is a empty outside "thunderbox" toilet (reputedly from the Sarina Mission), some log seats and a corrugated steel toilet block.
+Also on the site is an empty outside "thunderbox" toilet (reputedly from the Sarina Mission), some log seats and a corrugated steel toilet block.